Japan's Exceptional Service! Most Used Taxi App GO

 Photo by Pixta

 Hakuba is a popular area to play in the snow, located in the northern part of the Northern Alps.
 You can try riding a snowmobile, which are commonly found at ski resorts.
-Tours are also available, so be sure to check them out.
-You can also experience snow rafting, a thrilling activity where you slide down a snowy mountain on a rubber raft!
+Area tours are also available.
+Some companies offer snow rafting, a thrilling activity where you slide down a snowy mountain on a rubber raft!

 Access to Matsumoto